 About Liquid Diet

 Weight loss is noticed when you consume fewer calories than you burn.
 A normal person needs about 2,000 calories per day to maintain current body weight.
-You should keep in mind that most liquid diets contain 600 to 1,000 calories per day, which means that you are creating a large deficit essentially starving yourself and that will result into inevitably losing weight.
-You shouldn’t confuse a liquid weight loss diet with an all liquid diet that is recommended after or before certain surgeries or medical procedures.
+You should keep in mind that most liquid diets contain 600 to 1,000 calories per day, which means that you are creating a large deficit essentially starving yourself and that will result in inevitably losing weight.
+You shouldn’t confuse a liquid weight loss diet with an all-liquid diet that is recommended after or before certain surgeries or medical procedures.
 These diets aren’t made to be low in calories, but to be gentler on the gut and easier to digest.
+Read more: 32 Foods That Burn Belly Fat Fast

 Talk to Your Doctor